lazyxeon/Veilweaver-Threads-of-Eternity/roadmap.md

     * The “AstraCore” console is still a theoretical specification.
 A real device requires hardware prototyping, operating system development, driver support, power/thermal management, and manufacturing.
     * For PC, the engine must be adapted to run efficiently on a variety of GPUs, CPUs and operating systems, with minimum and recommended specs defined.

-By filling in these missing pieces—graphics and physics, gameplay systems, toolchain, full AI integration, network infrastructure, and production‑ready tooling—the Veilweaver project can move from proof‑of‑concept to a playable, scalable game and engine.
+By filling in these missing pieces—graphics and physics, gameplay systems, toolchain, full AI integration, network infrastructure, and production‑ready tooling, the Veilweaver project can move from proof‑of‑concept to a playable, scalable game and engine.